12:51 22.02.11

 Intersection of Lancaster and Stevens Street, 2019

 Demolition of AMI Stadium.
-Looking SouthStevens Street, 2024
+Looking South.

 Corner of Madras and Tuam Streets, 2024

-Stadium during middle-stages construction.
+Te Kaha stadium during middle-stages construction.

 Corner of Tuam and Barbadoes Streets, 2024